zimventures/Hustle/README.md

 - Add `Dispatcher` methods for starting and waiting on multiple jobs
 - OSX & Linux support
 - Scheduler algorightm to detect & mitigate fiber exhaustion
-- Performance profiling (including a Valgrind memory analysis run)
+- Performance profiling
+- Valgrind
 - Add a Yield() call to the Dispatcher.
 Acts like the WaitForJob(), except it doesn't poll on spinlock, it simply starts up the scheduler again.
 - Add a flag (and logic) to allow resource pools to grow when they're below a specific threshold
 - Add an optional timeout vailute to `Dispatcher::WaitForJob()`
+- Add a new IMGui-based demo, visualizing queues and adding buttons to manage running jobs
+- Full documentation

 # Additional Reading
 Special thanks go to the following authors: